 Testing with both Anti-A and Anti-B is necessary to determine if red blood cells possess or lack A (ABO1) and/or B (ABO2) blood group antigens.
 Normal adult individuals whose red cells lack A and/or B antigens usually have the corresponding antibody in their serum.
 The potentially serious consequences of ABO incompatible transfusions require that both transfusion recipient and donor red cells be reliably tested for the presence of A and B antigens.
-The results of ABO red cell grouping are confirmed by reverse (serum) grouping with known $A_1$ and B Reagent Red Blood Cells.
+The results of ABO red cell grouping are confirmed by reverse (serum) grouping with known A1 and B Reagent Red Blood Cells.
+The A,B reagent in this cassette provides additional sensitivity to A and B subgroups.

 The D (RH1) antigen is capable of stimulating production of Anti-D in persons lacking the D antigen.
 Anti-D is a clinically significant antibody capable of causing red blood cell destruction and may result in hemolytic disease of the newborn (HDN) and transfusion reactions.
 The D antigen, therefore, is commonly considered in the routine selection of blood for transfusion and Anti-D immunoglobulin therapy.
+This cassette contains two unique Anti-D reagents.
+These reagents are suitable for transfusion centers that require or desire to test with two separate clones that do not detect D^{VI}.